HOME

 The Writing

 The writing is... great, kinda.
 By today's standards it's a little bit thrifty, but it delivers all the necessary information and quite a bit of atmosphere.
 Not the pompous parade of adjectives that Lovecraft throws at you, but still...
 Every here and there the writing indicates there's dreadful things out there in the city that wait for you, and your dreams at night are vivid.
 In 1998 that probably blew you away.
 Given the verbosity of today's CYOA games the rather brief style of Anchorhead is actually quite refreshing.
-Once you've read the next chapter you'll know why the texts are so brief.
+Once you've read the next chapter ("Background") you'll know why the texts are so brief.
 Within these constraints Gentry manages to cough up some amazingly moody atmosphere.
 Example?
 Here's one from day 2:

 >open child's coffin